lauroflorin/lauroflorin.github.io/README.md

    * state university
    * peer reviewed

-* Another thing we discovered was that in one of the groups, anthrozoology, there are a lot of Spanish speaking members, since a lot of the collocations are in spanish:
+* Another thing we discovered was that in one of the groups, anthrozoology, there are a lot of Spanish speaking members, since a lot of the collocations are in spanish (los animales, perseguir lasl, las palabras etc.)

-   * los animales
-   * perseguir las
-   * las palabras
-   * las sombras
-   * arte zoolog
-   * por mafa
-   * genes las
-   * multidisciplinar docente
-   * diversas exposiciones
-   * ense anzas
-   * sobre arte

   # Top posters in each group